DLZaan/apapi/README.md

 # APAPI

-**APAPI** is a library that allows you to connect to Anaplan API v2 (Bulk, and soon Transactional) using Python.
+**APAPI** is a library that allows you to connect to Anaplan API v2 (Bulk and Transactional) using Python.
 Here we export some CSV and import it back to Anaplan:
 ```python
 >>> import apapi